 AL responded that it is not necessary to advertise you have CCTV on your premises.

-Attendee I have CCTV that I installed myself and I am happy to make it available to the PCC if this would be of use.
+Attendee I have CCTV that I installed myself and I am happy to make it available to the PC if this would be of use.
 Could this be the way forward?

 Ian Downes advised that viewing and sharing CCTV images has legal implications.
 The Cliffe Woods Community Hall had four 24 hour CCTV cameras installed to comply with licencing regulations.
 The images must be away from public view and operators have to be CRB checked.